 Pants, for example, can track leg motions and send the information to a shirt that monitors heart rate.
 This material can also be included in hospital gowns to complete the work of numerous patient sensors placed around the body, to make payments with a sweep of the sleeves, or to share digital information with others wearing the same functional clothing.

-However, according to the lead author of the research paper, Amirhossein Hajiaghajani, said:
+However, the lead author of the research paper, Amirhossein Hajiaghajani, said:

 “With our fabric, as long as you hover the clothes on a wireless reader, the electronic device will establish a signal, so you can share information by simply high-fiving or shaking hands. .
 You will no longer need to manually unlock your car with a key or a separate wireless device, and your body will become a badge to open the door of the facility.”